ais-one/cookbook/README.md

   - Supporting project backend for **example-rest** and **example-nuxt**
   - https://github.com/ais-one/vue-crud-x/tree/master/backend

-Refer to their respective README.MD files for more information
+Refer to the respective projects README.md files for more information

 ## Building vue-crud-x